jfowkes/pycutest/README.rst

 Installing CUTEst on Mac
 ------------------------
-To use CUTEst on Mac you will first need to install the Homebrew package manager:
+For simplicity, we recommend installing CUTEst using Homebrew as detailed below (but you can also install CUTEst manually by following the Linux installation instructions above).
+First install the Homebrew package manager:

  .. code-block:: bash